manalotoj/mobility/mountain-biking.md

 3. LEFT KNEE MOBILITY

-The left knee is particularly stiff, likely related to the earlier crash.
 The current goal is to gradually restore knee flexion without loading the injured foot.

 A. Supine knee flexion
 - Lie on your back.